pratzl/graph/README.md

 Range requirement for container https://stackoverflow.com/questions/35542744/how-to-create-a-custom-container-for-range-v3

+VSCode Notes
+1. "CMake: Edit User-Local CMake Kits" to add gcc-10

 TODO
 1. Multi-platform compiler/build support
-	a.	[done] Use CMake for build in Windows
-	b.
+	a.
+Build with clang in linux
+		i.
 Use range-v3 macros for platform-specific concept support
-	c.	[done] Build with gcc10 in linux
-	d.
-Build with clang in linux
-	e.
-Windows: support gcc & clang builds in WSL
-	f.	[done] use Catch2 for unit tests
-	g.	use Catch2 hierarchy feature for unit tests
+	b.	use Catch2 hierarchy feature for unit tests
 2. Tools
 	a.
 Add clang-tidy to VSCode
-	z.
-Investigate CLion
 3.	bgl17
 	a.	[in process] Add simple adaptor to show dfs_vertex_range iteratation with bgl17 vov graph
 	b.
 Add simple adaptor for compressed graph